 - Be at least 18 years of age

-- Have 4 educational credits in real estate (Real Estate Fundamentals and Real Estate Practice).
+- Complete 75 hours of real estate education: Real Estate Fundamentals (30 hours) and Real Estate Practice (45 hours).
 Acquiring the educational credits is mandatory before taking the exam.

 - Successfully complete the State Licensing Examination.
 After passing the Exam, you may wait up to three years before activating the license.
 Failure to do so within three years would mean that the prospective licensee must re-take the Exam.

 - Activate the license by submitting to the Real Estate Commission, a Salesperson Standard Initial License Application and a Criminal Background Check.
 At this time, a sponsoring broker is required for issuance of the salesperson's license.

 The 2 basic courses are Real Estate Fundamentals (30 hours) and Real Estate Practice (45 hours).
 Fundamentals provides the student with a basic foundation for additional study and supports the practice of real estate in Pennsylvania.
 The course is designed to acquaint the student with the language, principles and laws that govern the business of real estate.
 Practice provides the student with an introduction to all facets of the real estate business, including a survey of fields of specialization.
 The course is designed to acquaint the student with the basic techniques, procedures, regulations, and ethics involved in a real estate transaction, along with a working knowledge of the forms and documents used, including the related mathematics.
 An official school transcript is provided after the completion of both courses.

 It does not matter which of the two courses is taken first.
 The student may take FUNDAMENTALS first or, instead, take PRACTICE first.
 A strongly motivated student is the best guarantor of a person's being well prepared to take and pass the State Licensing Exam.
 Those seeking to take both courses at the same time should recognize that ample study time must be provided in the student's schedule.